 Physical changes, mood swings and weight gain are only some of the changes pregnant women face.
 In these cases, they are often confused and frightened about these changes.
 The pain associated is another source of alarm, which is why they must talk to a London gynaecology clinic.
 Once you visit a gynaecologist in London, you’ll be diagnosed and treated for the condition.

 If you’re experiencing pelvic or vaginal pressure, pain or cramping, it’s due to an expanding uterus.
-You’ll experience pain in the pelvis, thighs and lower back – especially at nighttime.
+You’ll experience pain in the pelvis, thighs and lower back – especially at night time.
 This happens as the space between the pelvic bones double in width during pregnancy.
-The increase in the relaxin hormone causes your pelvic ring and pelvis to become hypermobile, as this helps the baby to easily move through the birth canal.
+The increase in the relaxing hormone causes your pelvic ring and pelvis to become hypermobile, as this helps the baby to easily move through the birth canal.

 If you have symphysis pubis dysfunction, you experience pain and your pelvis could get misaligned.
 The pelvic floor fails to support the organs and pelvic parts, and it commonly occurs towards the end.
 Once you give birth, the pelvic floor slowly returns into shape.
 If the pregnancy pain is due to medical reasons, consider a private abortion in London.